SkygearIO/features/features/22-email-verification/api.md

 ### Modify Authentication Keys

 When modifying authentication keys (auth record keys, i.e. email or phone) using the Record DB API, the user may become unverified.
-API will be provided so that the app can decide whether to update the email or phone upon verification.

 ### SMS and Email Provider